 Makeup Exam Policy: There will normally be NO MAKE-UP QUIZZES OR EXAMS during the semester.
 In the event that a student has a legitimate reason for missing a quiz or exam, the student should contact the Dean of Students office and present written verifiable proof of the reason for missing the exam, e.g., a doctor's note, police report, court notice, etc. clearly stating the date AND time of the mitigating problem.
 The student must also notify the CES Department Office/Instructor that the exam will be missed so that appropriate steps can be taken to make up the grade.

-Cellular Phones: All cellular phones and other electronic devices must be switched off during all class times.
-Such devices must be stowed in bags during exams or quizzes.
+Cellular Phones: All cellular phones and other electronic devices must be stowed in bags during exams or quizzes.